 OXIS International, Inc. focuses on the research and development of technologies and therapeutic products in the field of oxidative stress/inflammatory reaction, diseases that are associated with damage from free radicals and reactive oxygen species.
 Biological free radicals are the result of naturally occurring processes such as oxygen metabolism and inflammatory reactions.
 Free radicals react with key organic substances such as lipids, proteins and DNA.
 Oxidation of these biomolecules can damage them, disturbing normal functions and may contribute to a variety of disease states.
-Organ systems that are predisposed to oxidative stress and damage are the pulmonary system, the brain, the eye, circulatory system, and reproductive systems.
+Organ systems that are predisposed to oxidative stress and damage are the pulmonary system, the brain, the eye, the circulatory and reproductive systems.
 A prime objective of OXIS is to use its broad portfolio of oxidative stress biomarkers to identify associations between reactive biomarker signals and various disease etiologies and conditions.

 We presently derive our revenues primarily from sales of research diagnostic reagents and assays to medical research laboratories.
 Our diagnostic products include approximately 25 research reagents and assays to measure markers of oxidative stress.
 We hold the rights to four therapeutic classes of compounds in the area of oxidative stress and inflammation.
 One such compound is L-Ergothioneine, a potent antioxidant produced by OXIS, that may be appropriate for sale over-the-counter as a dietary supplement.
-In September 2005 we acquired a 51% interest in and have the option to purchase the remaining 49% of BioCheck, Inc.
+In September 2005 we acquired a 51% interest in BioCheck and in the third quarter of 2007 we purchased an additional 2% of BioCheck shares and have the option to purchase the remaining 47% of BioCheck, Inc.